cosmos/sdk-tutorials/academy/5-my-own-chain/03-starport-17-migration.md

 ## v2 leaderboard handling

-You have created the helpers.
-Now add one last function to the keeper to implement the leaderboard.
-You want to make adding a candidate winner and saving the updated leaderboard possible:
+You have created the leaderboard helper functions.
+Now, in a separate file, add one last function to the keeper to implement the leaderboard.
+You want this function to make it possible to add a candidate winner and save the updated leaderboard:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/x/checkers/keeper/leaderboard_handler.go#L10-L21]
 func (k *Keeper) MustAddToLeaderboard(ctx sdk.Context, winnerInfo types.PlayerInfo) types.Leaderboard {